Do we have it?

 Examples of internal communication are thinking to oneself I’ll do better next time after having made a mistake or having an imaginary conversation with one’s boss because one intends to leave work early.

-The olden Greek ■autos says you can do something yourself if you like, that is, no prompts belong, internally or externally.
-Precious those olden words are.
+The olden Greek ■autos says you do something if you like, that is, no prompts belong.
+Precious, those olden words are.

 Internal communication central type happens purely internally as an exchange within one’s mind.
 (Other types) are mediated through external means, like when writing a diary or a shopping list for oneself.

-The “pure interior” would be somewhere in the head, because we have “exchanges”, and things could not be in one and the same place to get exchanged.
-Consequently, within one mind, we get two types; the pure and that which does not belong with the pure, for exchanges.
+The “pure interior” would be somewhere in the head, because there are “exchanges”, and things could not be in one and the same place to get exchanged.
+Consequently, within one mind, you get two types; the pure and that which does not belong with the pure, for exchanges.

 For inner dialogue, several voices linked to different positions take turns in a form of imaginary interaction.